Nitrokey/nethsm/docs/system-design.md

 The act of updating the _System Software_ is performed by **S-Platform**; when **S-Keyfender** is processing an update file from the REST API, the following actions happen in parallel:

 - **S-Keyfender** performs any decompression required and streams the binary image to **S-Platform**, which writes it to an _inactive_ system partition.
-- at the same time, **S-Keyfender** verifies the "outer signature" of the Update Key (protecting the integrity of the binary image, version number, release notes) and update eligibility.
+- at the same time, **S-Keyfender** verifies the update signature with the public Update Key (protecting the integrity of the binary image, version number, release notes) and update eligibility.

-_If and only if_ verification of the _System Software_'s "outer signature" and update eligibility are successful, **S-Keyfender** enables the REST API endpoint allowing the user to "commit" the software update.
+_If and only if_ verification of the update signature and eligibility are successful, **S-Keyfender** enables the REST API endpoint allowing the user to "commit" the software update.
 Only after this endpoint is requested, **S-Keyfender** will instruct **S-Platform** to perform the actions necessary (e.g. modifying the GPT or interacting with the _Firmware_) to boot from the new system partition _once_ on next boot.

-During boot, the _System Software_'s "inner signature" of the Boot Key is verified by the _Firmware_ as part of _Verified Boot_.
+During boot, the _System Software_'s signature is verified with the public Boot Key by the _Firmware_ as part of _Verified Boot_.
 If the new _System Software_ does not boot successfully or the _Verified Boot_ verification fails, the system will automatically reboot into the old _System Software_ as a fallback.

 _If and only if_ both _Verified Boot_ verification succeeds and the new _System Software_ boots successfully, the new _System Software_ will perform the actions necessary to permanently configure the system to boot into the new _System Software_ (e.g. by modifying the GPT or interacting with the _Firmware_).
 The new _System Software_ may now start data migration, if required.